ncsa/ncsa_system_documentation/docs/source/common/allocations/index.rst

 .. rubric:: Footnotes

 .. [#f1]
-   - Campus - affilates of the University of Illinois Urbana-Champaign.
+   - Campus - affiliates of the University of Illinois Urbana-Champaign.

    - UI System - affiliates of the University of Illinois System.